lunarphp/lunar/docs/core/contributing.md

 ## Monorepo

-Lunar uses a monorepo [lunarphp/lunar](https://github.com/lunarphp/lunar) approach to maintaining its codebase.
+Lunar uses a monorepo [lunarphp/lunar](https://github.com/lunarphp/lunar) to house the core, admin hub and documentation.
 [Monorepos](https://en.wikipedia.org/wiki/Monorepo) are quite common, but may not be familiar to some.
 The monorepo helps us to organise the code for ease of development.

 ## Repository Branching

-**Bug Fixes** should target the latest compatible branch version i.e `0.3`.
+**Bug Fixes** should target the latest compatible branch version i.e `0.2`.
 The `main` branch should never have bug fix PR's unless they fix features that are in an upcoming release.

-**Features** that bring new (or enhance current) functionality to Lunar should always target the `main` branch.
+**Features** should target the `main` branch if they introduce breaking changes, otherwise they can target the latest compatible branch version i.e `0.2`.

 ## Contributing Code